Consultation on Council's Draft Waste and Resource Recovery Service Policy

 More education is also needed.
 While I go to great length to sort my waste into the appropriate bins I am often horrified by what I see spilling out of my neighbours bins when I drive down the street.

-lsimon about 6 years ago
+lsimon almost 7 years ago

 I recently moved to North East Road, Houghton.
 I am shocked and disappointed that we do not receive a green waste bin.
 We are on the outskirts of the council area and I wonder if we get forgotten, or maybe there is simply a lack of care.
 It is a highly populated area, in a fire danger zone.
 We are not in some hard to reach or hard to access location.
 We are on a main road!
 We should have regular, easy access to green waste disposal; especially in fire season when we can’t burn off.
 Yes, we get access to dumping on certain dates, but this is not suitable for several reasons.
 1- our location to the nearest depot.
 It’s kilometres away, and not in any place people who live this side of the hills will regularly travel to.
 It’s just not convenient.
 2- trees generate leaves and waste regularly and we need continual ways to remove waste safely.
 3- not everyone can access a trailer or car with towing abilities to actually use the free dumping offer.

-LDoz about 6 years ago
+LDoz almost 7 years ago